 The project does not include the routine transport or disposal of hazardous materials.
-The project includes continued operation of an existing facility, converting from dairy cattle to beef cattle.
+The proposed is for the establishment of a retail sales facility for the commercial sales of nuts and vegetables.
+No new structures are being proposed, the retail sales will be conducted from an existing modular building.
 The project has a less than significant impact related to the use hazardous materials onsite b) Would the project create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?

-Less Than Significant Impact with Mitigations Incorporate
+Less Than Significant Impact